meg-simula/meg-simula.github.io/index.md

 <p>2024-09-12: I will give a plenary lecture at the <a href="https://www.mn.uio.no/math/forskning/aktuelt/arrangementer/konferanser/nmm24/">Norwegian Mathematics Meeting</a>, Oslo, Norway (Sept 12-13 2024). </p>
 <p>2024-06-09: I will give a keynote lecture at the <a href="https://erc-nemesis.eu/events/workshop-montpellier">ERC NEMESIS Synergy Grant Kick-off Workshop</a> in Montpellier, France (June 19-21 2024). </p>
 <p>2024-03-11: By invitation, I will attend the ICERM semester programme on <a href="https://icerm.brown.edu/programs/sp-s24/">Numerical PDEs: Analysis, Algorithms, and Data Challenges</a> at ICERM/Brown University, Providence, RI, US (March 11-21 2024). </p>
+<p>2024-02-21: I will be speaking at the European Society for Mathematical and Theoretical Biology <a href="https://www.esmtb.org/event-5597467">online colloquium</a>.</p>

 <h3 id="news">News and highlights (since Feb 4 2024)</h3>